musatoktas/My-JavaScript-Notes/README.md

 # My-JavaScript-Notes
-These notes are taken when study on JS from several platforms.
+These notes are taken by me, while I study on JS from several platforms.